futuretap/InAppSettingsKit/README.md

     - (NSArray*)settingsViewController:(IASKAppSettingsViewController*)sender valuesForSpecifier:(IASKSpecifier*)specifier;
     - (NSArray<NSString*>*)settingsViewController:(IASKAppSettingsViewController*)sender titlesForSpecifier:(IASKSpecifier*)specifier;

-The sample app returns a list of all country codes as values and the localized country names as titles.
+The [sample application](#sample-application) returns a list of all country codes as values and the localized country names as titles.

 MultiValue lists can be sorted alphabetically by adding a `true` Boolean `DisplaySortedByTitle` key in the Plist.
 MultiValue list entries can be given an image.
 Specify images via the `IconNames` attribute (next to Values/Titles/ShortTitles etc.).